-Timeline: Between 2023-2031, the City and OHA will promote and encourage OHA land-lords to participate in this program through
+Timeline: Between 2023-2031, the City and OHA will promote and encourage OHA landlords to participate in this program through ongoing activities and annual events.

 Objective: The City will continue to work with the Oakland Housing Authority to support households successfully finding housing.